Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7N, Belfast)

 This flagship course aims to provide professional development to people working with children, young people and families, including new content on the perinatal period.
 The focus is on learning how to notice and reflect on the different emotional dynamics, conscious and unconscious, that underpin development and impact on our work.

 There is a central place in all the studies in the course for considering the impact of feelings of sameness and difference, and about cultural diversity, within ourselves, in our treatment of each other and in our professional relationships.

 This course will provide you with the opportunity to explore unconscious processes which occur within, and between, people across the age range and within, and between, organisations.

 The infant and young child observations take central place on the course and are rooted in experiential learning about the processes set in motion in the earliest stages of life, which we understand as underlying and informing our later psychological development.

-For new students joining the course in 2023, we have changed the title to explicitly include perinatal work*.
-This is to reflect the strong emphasis placed upon very early experience, and we have augmented the course curriculum with new content relating to the perinatal period.
-This additional material will enhance your learning from the two-year infant observation, contributing to the opportunity for in-depth understanding of the baby’s changing modes and patterns of communication and their developing personality in the context of their family and the people around them.
+In 2023, we changed the course title to explicitly include perinatal work, reflecting the strong emphasis placed upon very early experience.
+At that point, we augmented the course curriculum with new theoretical content relating to the perinatal period.
+This additional material enhances your learning from the two-year infant observation, contributing to the opportunity for in-depth understanding of the baby’s changing modes and patterns of communication and their developing personality in the context of their family and the people around them.

-The enhanced course, with its renewed focus on the developing mind of the baby, will be highly relevant to those working with any age group, and will also benefit those who are working directly with children under the age of five.
+The enhanced course, with its renewed focus on the developing mind of the baby, is highly relevant to those working with any age group, and will also benefit those who are working directly with children under the age of five.